shieldgenerator7/DnD-Stories/Library/Class_RealityBender_DC20.md

 ### Dream Variance

 Your dreams can take on a mind of their own.
 You have a new stat called your Dream Value, which starts at 0 at the start of a dream.
-Your Dream Value is added to your prime modifier for checks and saves that your dream self makes.
+Your Dream Value is added to your Prime Modifier for Checks and Saves that your dream self makes.
 Your spells have their MP costs reduced by your Dream Value, minimum 0.

 When your dream self takes damage, reduce your Dream Value by the damage taken.